 We have selected manufacturing among a small number of other industries to work with based on a number of factors, including the fact that they are unattractive to traditional investment companies (private equity, search funds & family offices primarily)

 Manufacturing Business Acquisition Deal Structure

-There are five primary compensation methods that buyers utilize to purchase lower mid-market businesses.
+There are five primary compensation methods that buyers utilize to purchase lower mid-market manufacturing businesses.
 While it is the most ideal scenario for the seller to receive a cash payment, it is highly unlikely to come without being financed by the SBA.

-A down payment made to the seller that is payable at close is the most straight-forward way of buying a business.
+A down payment made to the seller that is payable at close is the most straight-forward way of buying a manufacturing business.
 Adequate capital to make a down payment on businesses is ultimately what holds many potential buyers out of the market.

 Retained equity is another commonly utilized compensation structure.
-A buyer could potentially acquire less than 100% of the sellers business and leave them a piece of the business to keep them compensated as a shareholder ongoing.
-Being as though the seller is looking to sell their business, it is unlikely that they will want to retain more than 15%-20% equity in compensation for the business.
+A business buyer could potentially acquire less than 100% of the sellers manufacturing business and leave them a piece of the business to keep them compensated as a shareholder ongoing.
+Being as though the seller is looking to sell their manufacturing business, it is unlikely that they will want to retain more than 15%-20% equity in compensation for the business.

 A holdback is the most common deal covenant and is utilized on the vast majority of transactions.
 A holdback is a portion of the agreed upon purchase price that is not paid at deal close.
 Instead, this payment is made once a certain criteria is met.
 This criteria could be a length of time or performance threshold that the business needs to meet.

-At Minerva, we have all of these deal structures and more in our tool belt in order to find a structure to equitably align risk and aggressively compensate sellers, their management teams and employees.
+At Minerva, we have all of these deal structures and more in our tool belt in order to find a structure to equitably align risk and aggressively compensate sellers, their business management teams and employees.